Does Head Pose Correction Improve Biometric Facial Recognition?

 \section{Abstract}

-Biometric facial recognition models often demonstrate significant decreases in accuracy when processing real-world images, often characterized by poor quality, non-frontal subject poses, and subject occlusions.
+Biometric facial recognition models often demonstrate a significant reduction in accuracy when processing real-world images characterized by poor quality, non-frontal subject poses, and subject occlusions.
 We investigate whether targeted, AI-driven, head-pose correction and image restoration can improve recognition accuracy.
-Using a model-agnostic, large-scale, forensic-evaluation pipeline, we assess the impact of three restoration approaches: 3D reconstruction (NextFace), 2D frontalization (CFR-GAN), and feature enhancement (CodeFormer).
-We find that naive application of these techniques substantially degrades facial recognition accuracy.
+Using a model-agnostic, large-scale, forensic evaluation pipeline, we assess the impact of three restoration approaches: 3D reconstruction (NextFace), 2D frontalization (CFR-GAN), and feature enhancement (CodeFormer).
+We find that naive application of these techniques degrades facial recognition accuracy.
 However, we also find that selective application of CFR-GAN combined with CodeFormer yields meaningful improvements.